StanfordVL/iGibson/docs/overview.md

 In the top and final layer, we have **Algorithm** and **ROS**. **Algorithm** can be any algorithms (from optimal control to model-free reinforcement leanring) that accommodate OpenAI gym interface.
 We also provide tight integration with **ROS** that allows for evaluation and visualization of, say, ROS Navigation Stack, in iGibson.
 More info can be found here: [Algorithm](algorithms.md) and [ROS](ros.md).

-We really recommend you go through each of the Modules below for more details and code examples!
+We highly recommend you go through each of the Modules below for more details and code examples.